Monte Carlo Diagonalization for Hubbard Model: Discussion and conclusion

 \section{Discussion and conclusion}

 The results show that the ground state and Green function can effectively be approximated by a subset of states of the full Fock space.
-Indeed, the Fock space size grows exponentially with the size of the cluster $4^{N_c}$, but it appears as if the growth of the subset of important states is much slower.
 The main hurdle remains the overestimation of the ground state energy, which results in a slight translation of both the electron and hole Green functions, and thus an underestimation of any gap near the Fermi level.

-Although not shown here, we can estimate the precision of the results by changing the seed of the random number generator.
-For well-converged cases, such as $f=0.05$ and $N_c=16$, this change of seed has no impact, unlike for $f=0.05$ and $N_c=8$.

-For the sake of conciseness, we did not present results outside $U=8$.
-Since the method relies on the lower probability of occupying larger $n_U$ states, it is expected to exhibit larger errors as $U$ decreases.
-We indeed observe this behavior at lower $U$.
+The MCD method shares similarities with other truncated vector space methods.
+However, the nature of the vector space is very different.
+In QMCD, the states are Slater determinants of different configurations of auxiliary fields.
+QMCD is very close to QMC, where an extra step of diagonalization is added in order to remove the sign problem.
+Whereas MCD is very close to ED, where an extra structure (namely a binary tree in this article) is kept and sampled in order to reduce the size of the Fock space.

+As for the DDMRG, the idea is also to find the minimal representation of the physics.
+However, the subspace generated with the matrix product states is so small and optimized for the matrix product object that one cannot compute the complete DOS in one go.
+A new DMRG solution and subspace need to be calculated for each frequency $\omega$ of the DOS.
+It is also to be noted that matrix product states are conceptually very far from the Fock basis.

+MCD is really close to ED and can be implemented easily in any existing ED solver.
+A first implementation that saves time and memory is to truncate the ground state subspace for the Green function calculation (see Fig.~\ref{fig:reduce_green} and Table~\ref{tab:reduce_green}) without any cost on the precision for $w_t=0.999$.
+Also, a significant gain can be obtained in speed already with $f=0.50$, which is essentially exact even in 2D.
+This increase in efficiency opens the door to using large clusters in embedding techniques like CDMFT.

-The Hubbard model has two competing energies: the kinetic part (negative), which has a tendency to delocalize the electrons and the interaction part (positive), which has a tendency to localize the electrons.
-The ``most important states'' generally have lower double occupation but also more ``hopping potential''.
+Let us try to better understand the idea behind the MCD sampling \textit{à la BFS}.
+The Hubbard model has two competing energies: the kinetic part (negative), which has a tendency to delocalize the electrons, and the interaction part (positive), which has a tendency to localize the electrons.
+The ``most important states'' generally have lower double occupation but also more ``hopping possibilities''.
 From the point of view of graph theory, the more links there are to a specific Fock state $\ket{\tilde{x}_n}$, the more probable this state is.
 In our test to propose new states, the Boltzmann weight in Eq.~\eqref{eq:boltzmann_factor} only accounts directly for the interaction energy $U$ and not for the number of states connected to the new state.
 However, the probability of suggesting states with higher connectivity is greater, since there are more paths to reach them.